FV

 Frequently Asked Questions

-Which area is best to stay in Genoa?
+What are the best neighborhoods to stay in Genoa?

-How much does a good hotel cost in Genoa?
+How much does a hotel cost in Genoa?

-Is it safe to stay in Genoa's city centre?
+Is it better to stay in the city center of Genoa?